alesaiteja/Afame-Technologies-/README.md

 This assignment demonstrates your capacity to work with and extract knowledge from huge datasets, empowering you to provide data-driven suggestions for improving sales tactics.

 # HR DATA ANALYSIS
-1.Data cleansing involves removing unnecessary columns
+1. Data cleansing involves removing unnecessary columns

-2.Giving the columns new names
+2. Giving the columns new names

 3.Eliminating redundant entries